-Join Richard Harrington for an in-depth discussion in this video Assembling the shot in Photoshop, part of Shooting a Time-Lapse Movie from a Window.
+Join Richard Harrington for an in-depth discussion in this video Assembling the shot in Photoshop, part of Time-Lapse Video: Shooting From a Window.

 …The export process is pretty simple, although it's not extremely fast.…This is a good thing to do when you are at the…end of your day, or when you want to take a break.…In Photoshop, simply choose File > Export > Render Video.…This allows you to bring up the Render Video dialog, and it…takes just a second as it prepares the files for that export.…There we go.…Let's select a folder for where the file's going to go.…

 And I have a folder called RENDERS here.…We're going to write this out as a video file, so I'll use the…Adobe Media encoder and you'll note we can name the file up top.…You could choose H.264 if you want to make a…file that's ready to export for sharing to the web.…In fact, you'll find several presets here including…ones designed for YouTube and Vimeo with easy export.…Let's for example, choose one here for Vimeo HD.…The important change you have to make though, is…make sure that you match the document frame rate.…